Frequently Asked Questions

 Additionally, ERISA preempts bad faith actions against insurers, thus eliminating a significant recovery option for insured plan participants whose insurers have mishandled their disability claims.

-Now, with that out of the way: is it worth it?
-Though it might seem like an unsatisfactory answer, the truth is that the attractiveness of a lump sum buyout depends on the circumstances of your disability claim and your own preferences.
+Now, is it worth it?
+Although it might seem like an unsatisfactory answer, the truth is that the attractiveness of a lump sum buyout depends on the circumstances of your disability claim and your own preferences.

 Let’s clarify.